tmenier/flurl-site/content/docs/configuration.md

 A couple important things to note about `Settings` behavior:

 - The hierarchy is never actually "flattened"; properties are always aware of what level they inherited their value from, and will continue to reflect changes made at a higher level.
-For example, if you have a `FlurlRequest` that has inheritted the global `Timeout` setting, _then_ a `FlurlClient` is attached that has its own `Timeout` setting, `request.Settings.Timeout` will now reflect the client-level setting.
+For example, if you have a `FlurlRequest` that has inherited the global `Timeout` setting, _then_ a `FlurlClient` is attached that has its own `Timeout` setting, `request.Settings.Timeout` will now reflect the client-level setting.
 But if `Timeout` were set _explicitly_ at the request level, that value will always stick.

 - An _explicitly set_ value will always override an inherited default, including `null`.
 (Dictionaries are used internally, and key existence dictates whether a value is set at that level, not a null/default value check.)

 ### Configuring Settings

-`Settings` properties are all read/write, but if you want to change mutiple settings at once (atomically), you should generally do so with one of the `Configure*` methods, which take an `Action<Settings>` lambda.
+`Settings` properties are all read/write, but if you want to change multiple settings at once (atomically), you should generally do so with one of the `Configure*` methods, which take an `Action<Settings>` lambda.

 Configure global defaults: